Payback (2020)

-The 2020 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the sixth Payback and took place on August 30, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was the first Payback held since 2017 and the final until 2023.
-The theme of the event was wrestlers seeking payback against their opponents.
+The 2020 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the sixth Payback and due to the COVID-19 pandemic, it took place on August 30, 2020, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at the Amway Center in Orlando, Florida.
+The concept of the event was based around wrestlers seeking payback against their opponents.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, a returning Roman Reigns, in his first match since February 2020, defeated defending champion "The Fiend" Bray Wyatt and Braun Strowman, who Reigns pinned, in a No Holds Barred triple threat match to win SmackDown's Universal Championship, a reign that would continue until April 7, 2024 and become the tenth longest in the company's history.
+In the main event, a returning Roman Reigns, in his first match since February 2020, defeated defending champion "The Fiend" Bray Wyatt and Braun Strowman, who Reigns pinned, in a No Holds Barred triple threat match to win SmackDown's Universal Championship.
 In the preceding match, Rey Mysterio and Dominik Mysterio defeated Seth Rollins and Murphy.
-In other prominent matches, Keith Lee defeated Randy Orton, and Nia Jax and Shayna Baszler defeated Bayley and Sasha Banks to win the WWE Women's Tag Team Championship.
+In other prominent matches, Keith Lee defeated Randy Orton, and the team of Nia Jax and Shayna Baszler defeated Bayley and Sasha Banks to win the WWE Women's Tag Team Championship.

-This event is notable for marking the beginning of Roman Reigns' second and final reign as Universal Champion, which stands as the longest reign in the championship's history at 1,316 days, the fourth-longest world championship reign in WWE history, and the longest reign for any WWE championship since 1988.
+This event is notable for marking the beginning of Roman Reigns's second Universal Championship reign, and the final reign for the title itself.
+The reign lasted for 1,316 days, ending at WrestleMania XL Night 2 on April 7, 2024.
+This set the record for the longest Universal Championship reign, also becoming the fourth-longest world championship reign in WWE history and the longest reign for any WWE championship since 1988.
+Midway through the reign at WrestleMania 38 in April 2022, Reigns also won Raw's WWE Championship, with both titles held and defended together as the Undisputed WWE Universal Championship.
+Upon Reigns's loss of the undisputed title at WrestleMania XL, the Universal Championship was officially retired in favor of the WWE Championship, which became known as the Undisputed WWE Championship.

+This was the first Payback held since 2017, which made it the first to feature multiple brands during a brand split after the 2017 event was held exclusively for Raw.
+It was also the first and only to be held in August, as the prior five events were held between April and June.
+This would also be the final Payback held until 2023, subsequently making it the final to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.